sw-dcloud-lab/lab-swc/README.md

-Stealthwatch Cloud test drive documentation and scripts for use with the Cisco Dcloud Lab
+Stealthwatch SaaS test drive documentation and scripts for use with the Cisco Dcloud Lab